striatp/NumWorksCanvas/examples/Canvas/README.md

 ## Installation

-Ensure you have the `kandinsky` module available in your NumWorks calculator.
+Ensure you have the `kandinsky` module available in your environment.

 ## Usage Example